 As a general contractor, you’ll be in charge of managing construction projects.
 For that, you’ll need a license — whether you’re working on a home addition or a brand-new commercial tower.
 The specific requirements to get a general contractor license may vary by state.

-In general, you’ll need to demonstrate several years of professional construction experience or a combination of work experience and education.
+In general, you’ll need to demonstrate several years of professional construction experience, or a combination of work experience and education.
 You’ll also have to pass a state exam, post a contractor bond and show proof of general contractor insurance.

-Choose a business structure
+9. Choose a business structure

 Once you have your general contractor’s license, you can register your business.

-Your business structure is one of the most important decisions when starting a general contracting business.
+Your business structure is one of the most important decisions when starting a general contracting company.
 Some of the most common business structures for general contractors include sole proprietorship and limited liability company, or LLC.

 Each structure has its own pros and cons and can have significant tax implications.
 Consider meeting with a tax professional or attorney before making your final selection.